minetest-mods-camp/arena_lib/DOCS.md

 > Beware: this is an API.
 It means all the functions illustrated here must be connected to your mod BY YOU.
 Nonetheless, I've created both an in-game editor to let you skip most of these steps and linked a configuration file example (that uses commands) close to the end.
 In short: I got you :)

 ### 1.1 Creating and removing arenas
 There are two functions for it and they all need to be connected to some command in your mod.
-The functions are
+These functions are
 * `arena_lib.create_arena(sender, mod, arena_name, <min_players>, <max_players>)`: it doesn't accept duplicates.
 Sender is a string, fields between < > are optional
 * `arena_lib.remove_arena(mod, arena_name)`: if a game is taking place in it, it won't go through